-2The United Fruit Company was established in 1899 as a merger of two banana exporting companies, one based in Jamaica and the other based in Costa Rica.
+&lt;sup>2 The United Fruit Company was established in 1899 as a merger of two banana exporting companies, one based in Jamaica and the other based in Costa Rica.
 Two years after the founding of United Fruit, Guatemalan dictator, Estrada Cabrera, conceded huge tracts of land to the company to begin production there.

-3 Author's interviews, Guatemala, February 2020.
+&lt;sup>3Author's interviews, Guatemala, February 2020.